FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 Now, let's create our user.
 Here, we can specify optional user roles in our application.
 We are also telling FusionAuth to neither verify the user's email nor send the user an email they can use to set their password.
 If we wanted to enable either of these, we would simply switch the argument to `True`.

 {% include _callout-tip.liquid content=
-"Roles must be defined in FusionAuth in order to be assigned to a user."
+"Roles must be defined in FusionAuth to be assigned to a user.
+You can add roles by going to 'Applications' and then 'Manage Roles' for your application."
 %}

 ```python